Table of Contents

 1. Bear Viewing

 Alaska is home to over 1,00,000 black bears and 30,000 brown bears, making it one of the best places in the world to witness these magnificent creatures.
-The state’s national parks, particularly Katmai National Park and Preserve, offer guided bear-viewing tours.
+The national state’s parks, particularly Katmai Park and Preserve, offer guided bear-viewing tours.
 These tours allow visitors to witness bears up close, particularly during salmon runs, when they congregate to feed on the abundant fish.

 Katmai National Park and Preserve and McNeil River State Game Sanctuary are the famous points where you can encounter brown bears so frequently.